Engels And Mickey Mouse Science

 Finally, Lichtenstein presents the example of stereoisomers.
 I am not by any stretch of the imagination a chemist.
 Still, this example doesn’t seem to be a far cry from another very common phenomena in nature -- bicameralism, things that are mirror images of each other yet cannot be exchanged for each other.
 Your left and right hands are bicameral.
 If you could detach your hands and place them on the opposite arms, you’d look silly.
 So your hands are the same stuff arranged a different way -- qualitative change without quantitative change?
 Sure, if you have found a way to observe the transformation of your left hand into a right hand!
 Engels, on the other hand (pun intended), was on a different mission.
 "We are not concerned here with writing a handbook of dialectics," he explains, “but only with showing that the dialectical laws are really laws of [the] development of nature."

-Comrade Jones's argument seems to be that since such isomers do not develop into one another, this is a spurious criticism of Engels's 'Law'.
+Comrade Jones's argument seems to be that since such isomers don't develop into one another this is a spurious criticism of Engels's 'Law'.

-But, Engels himself used isomers as an example of this 'Law'!
+But, Engels himself used isomers as an example of his 'Law'!

 In these series we encounter the Hegelian law in yet another form.
 The lower members permit only of a single mutual arrangement of the atoms.
 If, however, the number of atoms united into a molecule attains a size definitely fixed for each series, the grouping of the atoms in the molecule can take place in more than one way; so that two or more isomeric substances can be formed, having equal numbers of C, H, and 0 atoms in the molecule but nevertheless qualitatively distinct from one another.
 We can even calculate how many such isomers are possible for each member of the series.
 Thus, in the paraffin series, for C4H10 there are two, for C6H12 there are three; among the higher members the number of possible isomers mounts very rapidly.
 Hence once again it is the quantitative number of atoms in the molecule that determines the possibility and, in so far as it has been proved, also the actual existence of such qualitatively distinct isomers.
 [Engels (1954), p.67.
 Bold emphases added.]

-But, there is no "development" here!
-So, if Engels can use examples where there is no "development" to illustrate his 'Law', comrade Jones can hardly complain if similar examples are used to refute it.2
+And yet, there is no "development" here, either!
+So, if Engels can use examples where there is no "development" (in order to illustrate his 'Law'), comrade Jones can hardly complain if similar examples are used to help refute it.2

-[Several more examples of such 'non-developmental' qualitative differences (referred to by Engels) are given in Note Two.]
+[Several more examples of such 'non-developmental qualitative differences', referred to by Engels, are given in Note Two.
+Did comrade Jones miss these, too, when he reviewed Engels's work?]

-Nevertheless, it's quite clear that Engels did not appreciate how this seriously undermined his claim that:
+Nevertheless, it is quite clear that Engels failed to appreciate how far this undermined his claim that:

 It is impossible to alter the quality of a body without addition or subtraction of matter or motion, i.e. without quantitative alteration of the body concerned.
 [Engels (1954), p.63.
 Bold emphasis added.]